 Quarterfinals of the Undisputed WWF Heavyweight Championship Tournament

 Our next round was the round of eight or the quarter-finals of the tournament.
 In the first match, Hogan and Andre faced one another.
 The match resulted in a double disqualification as both men used a chair to hit the other.
-Referee, the late Joey Marella called the bell ending the match.
-In the process eliminating both men from the tournament.
-The winner of the other quarterfinals match that was set to face the winner of this match would be granted a bye to the finals now in the tournament.
+Referee, the late Joey Marella, called the bell ending the match.
+In the process, eliminating both men from the tournament.
+The winner of the other quarterfinals match that was set to face this match’s winner would be granted a goodbye to the finals now in the tournament.
 In the other final matchup, Ted DiBiase pinned Don Muraco to advance to the semifinals.
 However, since he now had no opponent, DiBiase would advance to the finals.

 The other quarterfinals match saw ‘Macho Man’ Randy Savage beat Greg ‘The Hammer’ Valentine by pinfall.
 As a result of this, he would advance to the semifinals of the tournament.
 The One Man Gang would have faced the winner of the Ravishing Rick Rude and Jake ‘The Snake’ Roberts match.
 However, with both eliminated, he too would be granted a bye to the semifinals of the tournament.
 One Man Gang would face Randy ‘Macho Man’ Savage in the tournament semifinals.
 The winner would then advance to face ‘The Million Dollar Man’ Ted DiBiase in the finals.